To Confirm the Clinical Diagnosis

 Laboratory Investigation of Thyroid Disease

 For many patients with thyroid disease, the gland produces excessive amounts of thyroid hormone (hyperthyroidism) or insufficient amounts of thyroid hormone (hypothyroidism).
-Some patients will also have an associated goitre (swelling of the thyroid gland).
-Most patients who develop a lump or nodule in the thyroid will have a normal thyroid function as well.
-A minority of patients with thyroid nodules will have a hyperfunctioning one and present with hyperthyroidism (overactive thyroid).
+Some patients will also have an associated goitre (enlargement of the thyroid gland).
+Most patients who develop a lump or nodule in the thyroid will have normal thyroid function but a small minority of thyroid nodules can produce excessive thyroid hormone and cause hyperthyroidism.

 The most important uses of laboratory tests are: